Fine Without Conviction for Driving Whilst Suspended

 Driving whilst suspended is a serious charge.
 The court can impose orders cancelling a person’s licence and can even send a person to prison.

-To achieve the said outcome, Jessica consolidated the client’s matters and brought them together to be heard as a consolidated plea.
+To achieve the said outcome, we consolidated the client’s matters and brought them together to be heard as a consolidated plea.
 Submissions were made about the client’s personal background, his lack of priors, and his early plea of guilty.

-Jessica tendered character references which explained how the client separated from his wife in 2016 (the year he incurred multiple demerit points).
+We tendered character references which explained how the client separated from his wife in 2016 (the year he incurred multiple demerit points).
 The character references also explained how hard he worked for his family, and how he needed to drive to work to earn money to support his kids.

 Her Honour imposed a fine without conviction for the Driving Whilst Suspended charge.
 But more importantly, no orders were made against the client’s licence.
 This was a fantastic result.
 The client could continue to drive to work and earn money for himself and his family.